16 březen 2013

 As soon as Gaelyk 2.0 is released

-you can save a lot of typing, because adding a question mark ? at the end of path variable definition such as @title
+you can save a lot of typing, because adding a question mark ?

 has the same effect multiple declaring the multiple routes as described above.